leonardehrenfried/jspc-maven-plugin/README.md

 ## Compatibility Matrix

+* 5.X version of jspc-maven-plugin : needs Java >= 17, Jasper only 11.X
 * 4.X version of jspc-maven-plugin : needs Java >= 11, Jasper only 10.X
 * 3.X version of jspc-maven-plugin : needs Java >= 1.8, Jasper only 9.X
 * 2.X version of jspc-maven-plugin : needs Java >= 1.7, Jasper only 8.X